nodejs/node/GOVERNANCE.md

 ## CTC Meetings

-The CTC meets weekly.
+The CTC meets weekly in a voice conference call.
 The meeting is run by a designated moderator approved by the CTC.
 Each meeting is streamed on YouTube.

 Items are added to the CTC agenda which are considered contentious or are modifications of governance, contribution policy, CTC membership,